zspann/find-missing-pet/README.md

 ## Instructions

-You just began your job as Web Developer at the Animal Sanctuary and they've got decent way for organizing photos of their favorite alumni animals, but unfortunately, something went wrong and most photos aren't in their right folders!
+You just began your job as Web Developer at the Animal Sanctuary and they've got a decent way for organizing photos of their favorite alumni animals, but unfortunately, something went wrong and most photos aren't in their right folders!
 It's your job to move through their directory structure and put the animals in their right place.
 The photos have been named really well, so figuring out their correct location shouldn't be too tricky.

 Because you're a computer genius, you know the most efficient (and awesome) way is to navigate the directory on the command line.
 Use your bash command-line skills to get the photos in their correct folders!